rinkylia2997/HealthRecommendationsUsingBehaviouralRiskFactorSurveillanceSystem/README_reference.md

 On an average there were ~7 million deaths globally in the year 2023 due to smoking, of which ~500,000 deaths were from USA alone.
 If we evaluate the trends of smoking from 2011 - 2023, we notice that there is a steady decline in smoking prevalence from (15-19%) during 2011-2015, approx. (11-12%) during 2022.
 Some observations include:
 > * In the U.S, smoking rates have steadily declined over the last decade thanks to policy initiatives, media campaigns, taxation, and public health programs.
 > * Globally, while smoking rates have fallen, population growth has driven the absolute number of smokers upward, and the smoking-related death toll remains persistently high.
-> * Notably, older adults (65+) in the U.S. buck the trend, showing a modest increase in smoking compared to broader declines in younger cohorts

 Since habits like smoking stems from psychological normalization of the act, in this project I wanted to evaluate what constructs of the Health Belief Model (HBM) influence it.
 The bigger effort is also to improve Public policies surrounding dangers of smoking in a way that can help smokers identify their behaviour patterns.
-I believe with proper messaging of the dangers of smoking but delving into psychological factors, we can bring about real change in the number of current smokers.
+I believe with proper messaging of the dangers of smoking but delving into psychological factors, we can bring about real change in this behaviour

 Some questions I wanted to answer through this project are: